James Simmons -- Orangeburg

-ORANGEBURG -- Mr. James Simmons, 85, of Orangeburg, SC, passed away on Saturday, July 2, 2022 at the Regional Medical Center, Orangeburg, SC.
+ORANGEBURG -- Mr. James Simmons, 85, of Orangeburg, passed away Saturday, July 2, 2022, at the Regional Medical Center, Orangeburg.

 Funeral arrangements are incomplete and will be announced later by Simmons Funeral Home and Crematory of Orangeburg.

-The family will receive friends at the residence of his son, Mr. James (Sam) Simmons, Jr, 409 Glenzell Road, Orangeburg, SC from 4 p.m. to 7 p.m. daily or at Simmons Funeral Home and Crematory.
+The family will receive friends at the residence of Mr. James Simmons, 409 Glenzell Road, Orangeburg, from 4 to 7 p.m. daily or at Simmons Funeral Home and Crematory.

 Please follow all COVID-19 precautions and wear a mask.